solveland/GengarSEP/README.md

 Run application:
 Download the apk from release tab in this repo.

-Push-notification:
+Push-notifications and map:
-The app requires Google play services to be installed in order for the push-notices to work (på svenska: operatörstjänster).
+The app requires Google play services to be installed in order for the push-notices and map to work (på svenska: operatörstjänster).
 This can be found on the play store.